Lens Lookout

 Create a Lookout policy

-Your first step is to create a policy based on the criteria you care about.
-From the Lookout option on the left of the map view, click “+ Create a policy” or go ahead and enroll in one of the preset options shown here.
+Your first step is to enable a policy so Lens can start monitoring for you in the background.
+We recommend enabling one or both of the preset policies to detect unseasonal vegetation drops and changes in parcel ownership.
+You can also create a policy based on the criteria you care about.
+To get started with creating your own custom policy, open the Lookout option on the left of the map view, then click “+ Create a policy”.
 For example, you may want to create a lookout policy for changes such as:

 Lookout policies are set at the portfolio level, and you’ll be able to select from any datasets you’ve added from the Lens Library.
 Datasets from the Lens Library can be added to portfolios at any time, but a dataset must first be added before you can create a lookout policy for that data.